EOSIO/eos/lstests/README.md

 ### `**call_kwargs`

-One special parameter across almost all the methods is `**call_kwargs`, which represents all the controlling keyword arguments in the `call` method, which include
+One special parameter that appears in almost all the methods is `**call_kwargs`, which represents all the controlling keyword arguments in the `call` method, which include

 ```
  retry